 ECGs may provide suggestive or supportive evidence of PH by demonstrating right ventricular (RV) hypertrophy, RV strain, right axis deviation, P pulmonale and QTc prolongation.

-Chest radiographs may show evidence of right atrial and RV enlargement, as well as pulmonary arterial dilatation.
+Chest radiographs may show evidence of right atrium, right ventricle and pulmonary artery enlargement.
 They may also show signs of the underlying disease (e.g. lung disease).

 Pulmonary function tests and arterial blood gas samples may help identify the contribution of underlying airway or parenchymal lung disease.

-CT imaging can provide information such as pulmonary arterial diameter and clues as to the type of PAH (e.g. cardiac defects, oesophageal dilation in scleroderma).
-High-resolution CT provides detailed views of the lung parenchyma and facilitates the diagnosis of interstitial lung disease and emphysema.
+CT imaging can provide information such as pulmonary arterial diameter and clues as to the type of PAH (e.g. cardiac abnormalities).
+High-resolution CT provides detailed views of the lung parenchyma, helping determine the cause of PH when there are features of parenchymal lung disease.

 A V/Q lung scan is used to exclude CTEPH.
 Where there is evidence of multiple segmental perfusion defects, a diagnosis of CTEPH should be suspected.
-The final diagnosis of CTEPH requires CT pulmonary angiography, RHC and selective pulmonary angiography.
+The final diagnosis of CTEPH requires CT pulmonary angiography and RHC.

 Learn more about PAH, including its clinical classification and various subtypes.